-With age the Citizen/NEC Sam Drive drive belt can stretch, break or even turn into a gelatinous mess depending on it’s composition.
+With age the drive belt in Citizen and NEC drives can stretch, break or even turn into a gelatinous mess depending on it’s composition.

 To replace the belt you must remove the drive from its plastic shell, unscrew the metal shield and the motor bracket to get access to the drive flywheel.

 Clean the drive thoroughly to remove dust and fluff from the unit, clean the edges of the flywheel, jockey wheel and the motor spindle with a suitable cleaner such as isopropyl alcohol on a cotton bud - also check the drive head worm gear for fluff build up and re-grease if required.

 Take the opportunity to clean the drive heads using isopropyl alcohol and clean the skid plate under the head assembly.

 Fitting the belt can be done as demonstrated here but it can be done without having to remove the drive cage if you have two pairs of tweezers to hold the belt:

 - As above post cleaning with the top and bottom sheilds removed and the motor assembly popped out.

 - Place the new belt around the flywheel.

 - Using one pair of tweezers grip the belt about 10mm from the loose end so that it forms a small loop and bring the left side of the belt around the outside and under the silver jockey wheel and to the right hand side towards the right of the post so that they come almost together.

 - Bring the loop to the hole below where the motor spindle sits.